DRIVING/TOWING - TOWING

-The makers claim their own testing has exceeded over 200,000km and our OTA test team, Andy and Michelle Parry, have done around 40,000km with their Stone Stomper fitment.
+The makers claim their own testing has exceeded over 200,000km and our two OTA test teams are very happy with their Stone Stomper fitments.

 Where Stone Stomper differs from other systems is that it runs horizontally between tow vehicle and trailer.
 The traditional method of restricting stone strikes is by using a wide, rear, vertical mudflap on the tow vehicle and a downwardly-angled mesh deflector or sacrificial absorption panel on the front of the trailer.

 There is a short, vertical mudflap at the leading edge of the Stone Stomper, but that swings upwards into an almost horizontal position once the vehicle is at cruising speed.

 An advantage of the horizontal shielding is that it doesn’t increase wind resistance, so that should aid fuel economy somewhat.
 Also it doesn’t restrict airflow underneath the vehicle and that can be important when towing a heavy trailer in very hot weather.